Mohd9761Anas/GuestHouse/README.md

 The backend is deployed on Render.
 Ensure you have configured your Render service with the correct environment variables and database connection string.

 2.Frontend
 The frontend is deployed on Vercel.
-Deploy